 Home should be the one place where a calming breath is guaranteed.
 Unfortunately, it’s hard to relax when the air in your home isn’t clean.
 Headache, fatigue, sinus congestion and irritation of the eyes, throat and nose are just a few symptoms of poor air quality.
-With so many ways bad air can ruin your time at home, it’s vital to Air Tech of Houston that our customers thoroughly understand both the consequences and sources of indoor air pollution.
+With so many ways bad air can ruin your time at home, it’s vital to Air Tech Air Conditioning & Plumbing that our customers thoroughly understand both the consequences and sources of indoor air pollution.

 To help out, we’ve put together a list of the most common causes of low IAQ in Houston along with some tips on how you can best deal with them.

 While commonly used to keep surfaces clean and germ-free, cleaning products can be a large source of contamination for the air quality in your home.
 These products generally spray in a fine mist and contain products and chemicals that linger in the air and could have negative impacts on your health.
 It’s important to use caution when using products like: